QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 - `watchTimeout` of polling passes and nothing ever carried the id → `OrderNotAcknowledged` is raised once, with the id and how long it was watched, and the id is unwatched.

-The timeout clock runs only while the service is polling.
-A watch set while the service is stopped does not count down — otherwise every healthy order would trip the watchdog the moment polling starts.
-So a watch-mode plugin calls `Start` together with `Watch` (`Start` is idempotent) and may `Stop` once nothing is watched.
+The timeout only counts while the service is polling, and only on sweeps whose read succeeded — a failed read asked the broker nothing, so it proves no silence.
+A watch set while the service is stopped does not count — otherwise every healthy order would hit the timeout the moment polling starts.
+So a plugin in watch mode calls `Start` together with `Watch` (calling `Start` twice is fine) and may `Stop` once nothing is watched.

 `OrderNotAcknowledged` is a question, not a verdict — this is rule 2 again, a missing order proves nothing.
 The service does not know whether the order never arrived or filled instantly, so it does not decide.
 The brokerage handles it: